 Miltner, K. and Gerrard, Y. (undergoing revisions).
 ‘Tom had us all doing front-end web development’: A nostalgic (re)imagining of MySpace.
 Internet Histories.

-Are, C. and Gerrard, Y. (forthcoming 2023).
+Are, C. and Gerrard, Y. (in progress, forthcoming 2023).
 Violence and the feminist potential of content moderation.
 In: K. Boyle and S. Berridge (Eds.), Routledge Companion on Gender, Media and Violence.
 London; New York: Routledge.

-Gerrard, Y. (forthcoming 2021).
+Gerrard, Y. (in progress, forthcoming 2021).
 Introducing social media.
 In A. House and C. Brennan (Eds.), Social Media and Mental Health.
 Cambridge, UK: Cambridge University Press.

-Gerrard, Y. (forthcoming 2021).
+Gerrard, Y. (accepted, forthcoming 2021).
 Content moderation and the algorithmic control of social media.
 In D. Rosen (Ed.), The Social Media Debate: Unpacking the Social, Psychological, and Cultural Effects of Social Media.
 London; New York: Routledge.

 Gerrard, Y. (forthcoming 2021).
 Book review: Negotiating thinness online: the cultural politics of pro-anorexia, by Gemma Cobb.
 LSE Review of Books.